Paradiso 30 opens by conflating time and space.

 so were the flowers and the sparks transformed, changing to such festivity before me that I saw—clearly—both of Heaven’s courts.

-An apostrophe interrupts, an exclamatory tercet in which the poet prays to the divine light itself for the power of language to express what he saw:
+An apostrophe interrupts, causing the poem to jump to an exclamatory tercet in which the poet prays to the divine light itself for the power of language to express what he saw:

 O isplendor di Dio, per cu’ io vidi l’alto trïunfo del regno verace, dammi virtù a dir com’ïo il vidi!
 (Par.
 30.97-99)